MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/software-defined-network/hybrid.md

 # Software Defined Networking: Hybrid network

-The hybrid cloud network architecture allows virtual networks to access your on-premises resources and services and vice versa, using a Dedicated WAN connection such as ExpressRoute or other connection method to directly connect the networks.
+The hybrid cloud network architecture allows virtual networks to access your on-premises resources and services and vice versa, using a dedicated WAN connection such as ExpressRoute or other connection method to directly connect the networks.

 ![Hybrid network](https://docs.microsoft.com/azure/architecture/reference-architectures/hybrid-networking/images/expressroute.png)